Orthopaedic Journal of MP Chapter

 A comparative study of outcome of distal radius fracture frykman type (IV-VIII) treated with distractor fixation versus volar plate

-Investigation performed at Department of Orthopaedics, Gajra Raja Medical College, Gwalior, Madhya Pradesh, India
+1 S Bhinde, Department of Orthopaedics, Gajra Raja Medical College, Gwalior, Madhya Pradesh, India.

 Background: Comminuted Distal radius fracture is a common injury with a variety of operative and non-operative management options.
 There remains debate as to the optimal treatment for a given patient and fracture.
 Our aim was to compare the functional outcome of patients of distal radius fractures treated with a volar locking plate fixation or wrist spanning distractor.